 The South Coast Watershed Council serves the majority of the coastal watersheds in the county.
 These watersheds (north to south) are: Floras Creek/New River, Elk River, Sixes River, Port Orford watersheds, Euchre Creek, Hunter Creek, Pistol River, Chetco River, and Winchuck River.
 The all-volunteer council is made up of representatives from the smaller councils and other interested citizens.
 The Council’s efforts are administered by a Coordinator with the help of funding through the Oregon Watershed Enhancement Board.

-The South Coast Watershed Council meets monthly (generally the last Thursday) at 3:00 pm in the Curry Watersheds Partnership offices located in the north end of the Gold Rush Center, 29692 Ellensburg Ave., Gold Beach, Oregon.
+The South Coast Watershed Council meets monthly (generally the last Thursday) at 3:00 pm in the Curry Watersheds Partnership offices located at 29286 Ellensburg Ave., Gold Beach, Oregon.
 See calendar for schedule.

 Current Council Board Members

 Curry Watersheds Nonprofit

 The Curry Watersheds Nonprofit is a 501c3 that supports the missions of the partner organizations; the Curry SWCD and the South Coast and Lower Rogue Watershed Councils.
 This formally-recognized, non-profit organization is eligible to receive foundation grants and other donations for watershed work.
 All donations to Curry Watersheds Nonprofit are tax-deductible to the fullest extent of the law.